Turbo’s Guide to Econ

 • The Materials - Most items in the game need scrap or herb to make.
 That has to come from somewhere, whether it is a gathering skill, looting, or acquiring it illicitly.
 The majority of these items are generated in game by players, using skills like Salvaging, Foraging, or Agricultural.
 You gotta have materials to make a fancy suit of armor!

 • The Blueprint - This may be the easiest interaction to overlook, but that blueprint came from somewhere.
 While there are many groups in games that work hard to keep up with the chase of blue paper, you have to have the right recipe or blueprint to make items in game.
 If you don’t have this, you’ll either need to borrow or barter for one, use a Skill like Education to make a copy of your own, or find a way to get NPC help.
+Since blueprints take Herbs to copy, any blueprint collector will need a steady supply from the Agricultural Zone.

 • The Crafter - The skills Artisan and Culinary are used to make 95% of the crafted items in game.
 If you have these skills, you’ll find it easier to acquire items in game, as you can simply make it yourself.
 But, unless you have a way to acquire the materials from a mod or an NPC, you’ll need someone else to provide the items to complete the project.
+Skilled Assistants can also be a great way to restore some of your used Mind Points, but this may not always be reliable at every moment of the game.

 So, this means that for every item that exists in the DR world, there’s generally supposed to be three sets of interactions that need to be completed before you can get the item.
 Once you appreciate this, the Six Rules to Get Rich can help you bridge the gap between survival and success!